 The Asylum had one of their greatest successes with Mega Shark vs Giant Octopus (2009).
 This spawned several sequels Mega Shark vs. Crocosaurs (2010), Mega Shark vs Mecha Shark (2014) and Mega Shark vs Kolossus (2015) as well as inspired various other killer shark and monsters movies where the focus was increasingly on treating the material and low-budget shortcomings of these with tongue planted in cheek.
 This culminated in The Asylums most famous film, the deliberately bad Sharknado (2013) and sequels.
 Mega Piranha was in fact the second of The Asylums Mega___-titled films.
 It was released eleven months after Mega Shark and four months before Alexandre Ajas remake of Piranha (2010).
 The Asylum clearly upped the size and scale of the menace to conduct another Mega___ film, as well as make a mockbuster timed to capitalise on the release of Piranha.

-As with Mega Shark and its heroine played by Debbie Gibson, Mega Piranha conducts the stunt casting of filling its female lead with another forgotten teen pop phenomenon of the 1980s, the mononymic Tiffany (real name Tiffany Darwish).
+As with Mega Shark and its heroine played by Debbie Gibson, Mega Piranha tries the same with the stunt casting of another forgotten teen pop phenomenon of the 1980s, the mononymic Tiffany (real name Tiffany Darwish), as its female lead.
 Tiffany was an archetypal one-hit wonder with her hit single I Think Were Alone Now (1987).
 Since then, her entire career has been two decades fighting to find some kind of relevance, which has included voice work on Jetsons: The Movie (1990), attempted comebacks in which she has tried out just about every musical genre, a nude Playboy layout in 2002, several reality show guest appearances, including on the weight-loss program Celebrity Fit Club (2002-6) wherein she lost 28 pounds over the course of a season.
-She launched an acting career with the horror film Necrosis (2009), followed by Mega Piranha and the non-Asylum Mega Python vs Gatoroid (2011), which pitted her and Debbie Gibson against one another.
+She launched an acting career with the horror film Necrosis (2009), followed by Mega Piranha and The Asylums Mega Python vs. Gatoroid (2011), which pitted her and Debbie Gibson against one another.
 Tiffany is not much of an actress but you have to credit her for trying.
-On the minus side, her weight has clearly ballooned up and she spends all of the show with her figure hidden behind a loose button-down shirt and is given a very unbecoming haircut that combines to make her look frumpy.
+On the minus side, her weight has clearly ballooned up and she spends all of the show with her figure hidden behind a loose button-down shirt and has a very unbecoming haircut that combines to make her look frumpy.
 The male lead is played by Paul Logan who also works in the industry as a fight choreographer.
-He seems to take his shirt off a lot to highlight an impressive muscled torso and six-pack.
+He takes his shirt off a lot to highlight an impressive muscled torso and six-pack.
 He presents a certain Neanderthal handsomeness but is clearly of limited acting ability.

-Mega Piranha is directed by Eric Forsberg, an Asylum regular who made two fairly good films back in their early days with Alien Abduction (2005), a UFO abduction film with some ingenious twists, and the unbelievably gory zombie film Night of the Dead Leben Tod (2006), followed by the non-genre Sex Pot (2009), as well as wrote the screenplays for The Asylums Snakes on a Train (2006), 30,000 Leagues Under the Sea (2007), War of the Worlds 2: The Next Wave (2008) and Age of the Hobbits (2012), as well as Arachnoquake (2012) and Ghost Shark (2013) for other companies.
+Mega Piranha is directed by Eric Forsberg, an Asylum regular who made two fairly good films back in their early days with Alien Abduction (2005), a UFO abduction film with some ingenious twists, and the unbelievably gory zombie film Night of the Dead Leben Tod (2006), followed by the non-genre Sex Pot (2009), as well as wrote the screenplays for The Asylums Snakes on a Train (2006), 30,000 Leagues Under the Sea (2007), War of the Worlds 2: The Next Wave (2008), Age of the Hobbits (2012) and Troy: The Odyssey (2017), as well as Arachnoquake (2012) and Ghost Shark (2013) for other companies.
 Forsberg can also be spotted as the American ambassador who gets eaten by the piranha in the opening scenes.